 - In the Create screen, enter the Request URL we just created

 - We don’t need OAuth so leave that set to None.

 - Under headers, enter a set of key-value pairs like this:

 Authorization bearer YOUR_ACCESS_TOKEN Content-Type application/json

-Replace YOUR_ACCESS_TOKEN with the token you got above in step 5.
+Replace YOUR_ACCESS_TOKEN with the token you got in the first part of this article.

 - Name your request and click Run.
 A moment later you’ll see a list of your survey IDs populate your Google Sheet

-With API Connector, you can either set these up as separate requests or run through them automatically with pagination handling (paid feature).
+With API Connector, you can either set these up as separate requests or run through them automatically with pagination handling (paid feature), like this: